fakhruddin07/super-shop-client/README.md

 Features of this website :
 1. Admin can add product and delete product.
-2. If any users can see what user ordered before in orders.
+2. If any users can see what user ordered before.
 3. Users can see checkout of their order.
-4.